fluescher/pickling-bert/README.md

 Usage
 -----

-This project's artefacts are not yet deployed to a repository.
+This project's artifacts are not yet deployed to a repository.
 To use it you have to build it manually (using `sbt package`) and add the resulting Jar to your classpath.

 After that you can use it in your code: